 Category archives are landing pages

 The more likely your individual pages are to expire, the more this is true.
 If your site is a shop and your products change, your categories are more important.
 If your site is a job listing site where jobs expire, your categories are more important.
-Otherwise you’d be optimizing pages that are going to be gone a few weeks/months later.
+Otherwise, you’d be optimizing pages that are going to be gone a few weeks/months later.

 Categories prevent individual pages from competing

 If you sell bathing suits and you optimize every product page, all those pages will compete for the term “bathing suit”.
 You should optimize them for their specific brand, make & model and link them all to the “bathing suit” category page.
 That way the category page can rank for “bathing suit”, while the product page can rank for the more specific terms.
-This way, the category page prevents the individual pages from competing.
+This way, the category page prevents individual pages from competing.

 This is also true regardless of your type of site.
-If your site is a blog and you write several articles about a topic, your category for that topic should be #1 in the search results.
+If your site is a blog and you write several articles about a topic, your category for that topic can be #1 in the search results.

 Breadcrumbs and category archives

 Breadcrumbs play an important role in this type of setup.
 Each individual item should link back to the nearest category.
-This shows Google the structure of your site but it also enforces the authority of the category page for the topic.
+This shows Google the structure of your site, but it also enforces the authority of the category page for the topic.